volkamerlab/teachopencadd/README.md

 (Back to [Table of contents](#table-of-contents).)

-Topics on TeachOpenCADD are demonstrated in form of so called **talktorials** (a mixure of theory and coding, ready to be presented also in form of a presentation) and currently include:
+Topics on TeachOpenCADD are demonstrated in form of so called **talktorials** (a mixture of theory and coding, ready to be presented also in form of a presentation) and currently include:

 1. Compound data acquisition: ChEMBL
 2. Molecular filtering: ADME and lead-likeness criteria